ch1c0t/makepwa/readme.md

 is for starting a development session.
 This command will:

 - create the `./dist.dev` directory with a distribution optimized for development;
-- watch for changes to the sources(at the `./src` directory) and update the distribution continuously;
+- watch for changes to the sources(in the `./src` directory) and update the distribution continuously;
 - run Browsersync at 3000 port on all available network interfaces;

 ## `npm run build`